 |Title:||Team Orthopedic Surgeon|

-Dr. Melissa DeNiel serves as the orthopedic surgeon for Ferris State University Athletics and is presently in her ninth year of providing the medical service to FSU student-athletes.
+Dr. Melissa DeNiel serves as the orthopedic surgeon for Ferris State University Athletics and is presently in her 15th year of providing the medical service to FSU student-athletes.

 Dr. DeNiel, who started at Ferris State in August 2000, is currently an orthopedic surgeon at Michigan Medical PC Surgery Specialists in Grand Rapids, Mich.
 Prior to her current position, DeNiel became American Board Certified in Orthopedics in 2002 and then became board certified in sports medicine in 2007.
 She completed her orthopedic residency from 1993-99 followed by a fellowship in Orthopedic Sports Medicine and Arthroscopy in 1999-2000.